 Charter schools are public schools.
-When a child attends a charter school the state portion of adequacy aid (about $3,700 FY17) is sent directly to the charter school, local taxpayer dollars remain in the district and do not forward to the charter school.
-Because New Hampshire charter schools do not receive local tax dollars, the state legislature provides charter schools with an additional $3,411 per pupil FY17.
+When a child attends a charter school the state portion of adequacy aid (about $4,100 FY23) is sent directly to the charter school, local taxpayer dollars remain in the district and do not forward to the charter school.
+New Hampshire charter schools do not receive local tax dollars, as a result the state legislature provides charter schools with an additional $4,900 per pupil.
 Fiscally, charter schools have demonstrated greater efficiency.

 Can charter schools charge students tuition?

 No, charter schools are public schools and tuition-free for residents of New Hampshire.
 Out-of-state students may be charged tuition.
 While there is no charge for tuition, charter schools (like all public schools) may charge small fees for specific services and support.

 – The state average cost per pupil to educate a student in grades K-12 (FY22) was $19,399.97; (source: https://www.education.nh.gov/sites/g/files/ehbemt326/files/inline-documents/sonh/state-avg-cpp-fy2022.pdf)

 – The majority of funding (approx 60-70%) for New Hampshire students (not counting charters) is raised by the local district from the local tax payer.
 All public schools receive a base state adequacy amount of approx $4,100 per pupil (FY23), plus any applicable differentiated aid.
 Differentiated aid provides additional funding for certain individual factors such as ELL, FRL & students with special needs.